husamettinarabaci/go-packcal/README.md

 [![Testify](https://img.shields.io/badge/GoLib-Testify-green.svg)](https://github.com/stretchr/testify/)

 ## Getting Started
-<b>PackCal</b> provides the ability to run a shell command with RestAPI or Web UI.
+<b>PackCal</b> provides optimal configuration of package size and product count for shipping with RestAPI or Web UI.
 You can run it locally or as a container.

 It has been developed with <b>Domain Driven Design (Hex-Arc)</b> architecture and allows you to be included in the domain and perform external operations in all microservice infrastructures without additional development processes.